Hana-Le/blogdown_Hana/content/project/Titanic/index.md

 ---
 title: "Titanic Survival Prediction"
 subtitle: "Kaggle competitions"
-excerpt: "Titanic ML competition on Kaggle, use machine learning to create a model that predicts which passengers survived the Titanic shipwreck."
+excerpt: "Using machine learning to create a model that predicts which passengers survived the Titanic shipwreck."
 date: "2023-04-05"
 author: "Hana Lê"
 featured: true